binnev/djangorestframework_versioning/README.md

 Work In Progress!

 Todo:
+- Add Versions for the versions of this repo :mind-blown:
 - BUG: Allow multiple transforms per version -.-
 - Have Transform, VersionedViewSet add themselves to Version's .transforms/.views attributes.
 (The reverse is pretty cumbersome to maintain)
 - Version class